+Relevant parts of the Director Report, namely the Report by RRB to Resolution 80 (Document WRC-12 number 11).

 Actions to be taken

-Invite administrations to take into consideration the CPM Report to WRC-12 on “Action in Response to Resolution 80” and submit their views and/or contributions on this issue.
+Invite administrations to take into consideration the CPM Report to WRC-12 on “Action in Response to Resolution 80” as well as the relevant parts of the Report of the Director, and submit their views and/or contributions on this issue.

 Relevant information from outside CEPT